devosoft/Empirical/README.md

 If Empirical contributes to a scientific publication, please cite it as

 > Vostinar, A., Lalejini, A., Ofria, C., Dolson, E., & Moreno, M.A.
 (2024).
 Empirical: A scientific software library for research, education, and public engagement.
-Journal of Open Source Software. https://doi.org/10.21105/joss.06617
+Journal of Open Source Software, 9(98), 6617, https://doi.org/10.21105/joss.06617

 ```bibtex
 @article{devosoft2024empirical,